erickfurukawa/WinPOCs/README.md

 - CSCodeInjection:
 	- [CSCodeInjectionServer](CSCodeInjection/CSCodeInjectionServer): A DLL to be injected into a process to run C# code.
 It receives the code via sockets listening on localhost, compiles the code, and executes it.
 	- [CSCodeInjectionClient](CSCodeInjection/CSCodeInjectionClient): A simple client that sends the contents of a file via sockets.
 Meant to be used to send C# code to `CSCodeInjectionServer`.
+- [DotnetHook](DotnetHook): Helper classes to aid in function hooking and reflection in .NET.
+To hook a function in an external process, create a DLL using the helper classes and inject it with `DotnetDllInjection`.